golang/proposal/design/6282-table-data.md

 | Built-in       | ✓                      | ✓                             | ✓     |

 ## Open issues
-Since this was originally proposed, a few issues have come to light.

-1. Given the desire for 'all-at-once' changes rather than incremental changes (which was the belief at the time of writing), it's worth thinking about down-slicing.
-This would likely be option 1 in the non-goals.
-2. In the discussion, it was mentioned that adding a TableHeader is a bad idea.
+1. In the discussion, it was mentioned that adding a TableHeader is a bad idea.
 This can be removed from the proposal, but some other mechanism should be added that allows data in tables to be passed to C.
+2. The "reshaping" syntax as discussed above.